spacetelescope/jwst/docs/jwst/rscd/description.rst

 the table below).
 This allows the :ref:`ramp_fitting <ramp_fitting_step>` to still derive a flux value (provided the user has enabled suppress_one_group = False).

-This step results in the data contained in the the first NSkip groups being excluded from subsequent steps, such as :ref:`jump detection <jump_step>` and :ref:`ramp_fitting <ramp_fitting_step>`.
+This step results in the data contained in the the first `n_skip` groups being excluded from subsequent steps, such as :ref:`jump detection <jump_step>` and :ref:`ramp_fitting <ramp_fitting_step>`.